Guide to Pardot Custom Objects – What You Can and Can’t Do

 Pardot custom objects are the way you sync data from Salesforce objects to use the data in Pardot for segmentation and automation.
 Despite the name, custom objects in Pardot can mirror not only Salesforce custom objects but standard objects too (except those objects synced via the Salesforce connector for Pardot: Lead/Contact/Person Accounts/Accounts/Opportunities/Campaigns).

 When planned for correctly, Pardot custom objects can supercharge your marketing automation and open more use cases.
 Pardot custom objects are available for Pardot (Account Engagement) Advanced and Premium customers, and as an add-on for Pardot Plus.

-This guide is designed to give you an unbiased point of view on Pardot custom objects.
-It’s easy to mistake custom object to be as powerful and flexible as Salesforce Custom Objects.
-While upgrading/adding on Custom Objects for Pardot has been worthwhile for many organisations (having worked with some myself), I would say this: don’t be dazzled, and do your research before you buy.
-This post will help you do exactly that.
+This guide is designed to give you a run-down on Pardot custom objects.
+It’s easy to mistake all custom objects to be as powerful and flexible as Salesforce custom objects.
+While upgrading, and adding, custom objects for Pardot has been worthwhile for many organizations (having worked with some myself), I would say: Don’t be dazzled, do your research before you buy.
+This post will help you start that.

 Why Use Pardot Custom Objects?

 - Custom Objects are key to your business, eg. the delivery team use a ‘Project’ custom object in Salesforce, which the marketing team want to leverage for onboarding campaigns.

 - Salesforce Industry products: you use one of the industry managed packages developed by Salesforce eg. Financial Services Cloud.